yaq007/Autofocus-Layer/README.md

 ## Testing
 ### Case 1
-If you have the ground truth for the testing data and want to see the accuracy (Dice score for BRATS dataset), you can use the following two testing codes:
+If you have labels for test data and want to see the accuracy (e.g., Dice score for BRATS dataset), you can use the following two testing codes:
 - ```test.py``` The input of the network are small image segments as in the training stage.
 - ```test_full.py``` The input of the network is a full image rather than a smaller image segment.

-There might be small differences when you use these two different testing methods due to the padding in the convolutions.
+There are small differences of these two different testing methods due to the padding in the convolutions.
 For the performance that we report above, we use the ```test.py``` to get all the results.

 To test, you can simply run
 ```bash